andyzhangx/demo/linux/azurefile/README.md

 watch kubectl describe po nginx-azurefile

 ## enter the pod container to do validation
-kubectl exec -it nginx-azurefile -- cmd
+kubectl exec -it nginx-azurefile -- bash

 ```
 ```